suryapranesh4/Tip-Me/README.md

 ## USER STORY

 1. A server takes the orders from the customers and serves them the food.
-2. Impressed by the quality of service provided by the server, the customers give a generous tip to the server.
+2. The server goes to the Tip Me system and logs the order for the customers.
-3. Delighted with the tip, the server goes to the Tip Me system and logs the order for the previous customers.
+3. Impressed by the quality of service provided by the server, the customers pays for the meal and provides a generous tip to the server.
 4. Upon submitting the order, the server sees that they are on the top of the Waiters Leaderboard.
 5. She serves many other customers and the tips keep on adding to her balance.
 6. At the end of the shift, she sees that she has managed to accumulate a substantial amount of tip in the system.